gem-library/gem/docs/docs/gettingStarted.md

 For some functions, all possible behaviors are not yet implemented.
 For instance, `mpower` currently only supports powers of +1 and -1.
 Anyone interested in a specific feature is invited to open an [**issue**](https://github.com/gem-library/gem/issues) and eventually consider contributing to this open source project by implementing some missing functionality and submitting a push request (please refer to [**this page**](howToContribute.html) for more ways to get involved).

-Note that the default behavior of some GEM functions does differ from Matlab's implementation.
+Note that the default behavior of some gem functions does differ from Matlab's implementation.
 This is the case for example for functions which don't preserve the sparsity when applied to sparse objects.
-This point is explained in the file `@gem/sparseLikeMatlab.m` file.
+This point is explained in the file `@gem/sparseLikeMatlab.m`.
 The default Matlab behavior is easily restored by calling `gem.sparseLikeMatlab(1)`.